m1cr0lab-esp32/sleep-modes/docs/09-hibernation-mode.md

 }

 void hibernate() {
+    // In hibernation mode, the only way to save data is to host it in the EEPROM.
-    // the ledIndex value is saved at address 0x0000 EEPROM.write(0, ledIndex);
+    // The ledIndex value is saved at address 0x0000.
+    EEPROM.write(0, ledIndex);
     EEPROM.commit();